 The floor price is the amount set by creators that is the lowest price an NFT can drop.
 Usually in a dutch auction the starting price is set very high, with the first bidder getting the NFT.
 The creator will predetermine the conditions for the dutch auction, setting the starting price, floor price and duration.

-An example of this would be an NFT with a starting price of US$2,500, a floor price of US$1,000, and one in which the asking price is set to drop US$200 every 20 minutes.
+An example of this would be if you want to sell NFT art with a starting price of US$2,500, a floor price of US$1,000, and one in which the asking price is set to drop US$200 every 20 minutes.
 An example of an NFT collection that has had success with the dutch auction is the Fragments of an Infinity Field collection, an abstract project that the creator defined as a compositional system in which an idealised plant species is generated and arranged in a potential infinite field of foliage.

 The main environmental parameter of the composition is the determination of a season of the year.
 The project had a starting price of 10 ETH (Ethereum), decreasing in price every five minutes with a floor price of 0.25 ETH.
 The entire collection of 1,024 NFTs sold out within the hour, raising the equivalent of A$7,396,100.

 It has proven to be a popular bidding method in the NFT space as it enables price transparency from the start, allowing bidders to participate equally in the auction.
+That’s just one way you can buy NFT art.
 Many NFT art sales have chosen a dutch auction to execute total sales of their collections in a short period so that funds can be redirected back to the developers and artist to further development of projects.

 3) Set a duration for the sale (optional)

-This option allows you to set up how long the NFT will be on sale for, offering the option for artists to put urgency on potential buyers who don’t want to miss out on desired NFT artwork.
+This option allows you to set up how long the NFT will be on sale for, offering the option for artists to put urgency on potential buyers who don’t want to miss out on on the opportunity to buy NFT art.

 4) Complete your listing